eugenebelieve/vector-search-api/README.md

 ---

-## 1. Create a Vector Search index on MongoDB Atlas
+## 1. Create the Vector Search index on MongoDB Atlas
 ![MongoDB Stack](images/mongodb_stack.png)

 - Go to www.mongodb.com and create an Accounts (if you don't have one)